erik-adelbert/aoc/2025/README.md

 PASS
 ```

 `<EDIT>` This challenge is also interesting because substring matching efficiently is inherently complex.
-This is one of the rare cases where the standard library’s implementation has a good chance of being the best tool for the job — even in a performance-critical context. **This last idea is almost always true if you are a beginner**.
+This is one of the rare cases where the standard library’s implementation has a good chance of being the best tool for the job — despite the unserious performance-critical context. **This last idea of using the standard library is almost absolute if you are a beginner**.

 The beauty of [`u/topaz2078`](https://www.reddit.com/user/topaz2078/)’s craftsmanship is that, in this very solution, you’ll see me *simultaneously* relying on Go for the heavy lifting *and* deliberately avoiding it for the ASCII translation.
 I have the room to exercise my judgment to tilt the solution toward the fast side.
 For that, I am forever in awe.